AmirLavasani/css-recap/README.md

 `visibility: hidden;` - However, the element will still take up the same space as before.
 The element will be hidden but still affect the layout.

+### The `display: inline-block` Value

+**Compared to `display: inline`:**

+The major difference is that `display: inline-block` allows you to set a width and height on the element.
+Also, with `display: inline-block`, the top and bottom margins/paddings are respected, but with `display: inline`, they are not.

+**Compared to `display: block`:**

+The major difference is that `display: inline-block` does not add a line-break after the element, so the element can sit next to other elements.

+**Using `inline-block` to Create Navigation Links:**

+One common use for `display: inline-block` is to display list items horizontally instead of vertically.

 ## The `position` Property

 The `position` property specifies the type of positioning method used for an element.